Historical Aspects

 HISTORY OF BROWNFIELD, MAINE

-Published by B. B. Russell, 57 Cornhill, Boston 1886.
+Published by B. B. Russell, 57 Cornhill, Boston, 1886.

 BROWNFLELD is situated in the south-western part of Oxford County.
 Denmark lies on the east, Fryeburg on the north, Hiram and Porter on the south, and the New Hampshire towns of Eaton and Conway on the west.
 The Saco River comes down through the northern part, then turning eastward, forms part of the eastern boundary.
 The Portland and Ogdensburg Railroad passes through the town, following the general course of the river.
 There is much fine interval land along the course of the Saco, through the eastern part of the town, and along the course of its tributary, the South Branch, through the middle of the town from the south west.
 The ponds are Burnt Meadow, Dyer's and Rattlesnake, each about half a mile in diameter.
 From near the centre to the southern line is occupied by a group of seven hills.
 Burnt Meadow Mountain, near Brownfield Centre, is the highest, variously estimated from 500 to 2,000 feet.
 South Mountain is next in size.
-On the opposite side of the stream, in the northern half of the town is a line of three mountains.
-Frost's Mountain, the eastern one, being estimated variously from 300 to 1500 feet in height.
-The western in this line is Tibbet's Mountain, and the middle one is Peary's Mountain.
+On the opposite side of the stream, in the northern half of the town, is a line of three mountains.
+Frost's Mountain, the eastern one, is estimated variously from 300 to 1500 feet in height.
+The western line is Tibbet's Mountain, and the middle one is Peary's Mountain.
 Whale's Back is a solitary eminence near the south-western angle of the town.
-These mountains are much frequented in the season by the lovers of picturesque and extensive views.
+These mountains are much frequented during the season by lovers of picturesque and extensive views.